kura-labs-org/EKS_ASGMT/README.md

 Since NGINX is open-source and supports many functions for a website to function, it is a recommended software to use for deploying web applications.
 To deploy many web applications at once, NGINX can also be integrated with Kubernetes.
 Kubernetes is responsible for making many pods that holds many containers and each container is customized from an image and holds the files.
 To deploy those files on the web, there must be port mapping to ensure the files are read from the Kubernetes clusters and NGINX can be used for this purpose. <br>

 To integrate Kubernetes with NGINX, a Kubernetes cluster must be made first.

-```
 To make a kubernetes cluster, use the following command:
-eksctl cluster create --name ----

 ```
+eksctl cluster create --name '----'
+```
 * ---- is the name assigned to the cluster.
-In this demonstration the cluster was named mycluster04. <br>
+In this demonstration the cluster was named mycluster04.
+In this documentation, 'name' will be referring to the name of the cluster you named. <br>

 <html>
      <h1>